Using CoreDNS for Service Discovery

-This page describes how to enable CoreDNS instead of kube-dns for service discovery.
+This page describes the CoreDNS upgrade process and how to install CoreDNS instead of kube-dns.

-In Kubernetes 1.10, you can also move to CoreDNS when you use
+You can move to CoreDNS when you use

 kube-dns.
 In this case,